particl/genesis-wallet-generator/readme.md

 Open the file in a browser by double clicking it.

-This can be compiled from source using the command `python compile.py`

 ## Usage

 Enter your BIP39 phrase into the 'BIP39 Phrase' field, or press 'Generate Random Phrase'

-The BIP32 keys can be used at [bip32.org](https://bip32.org) if desired.

 ## Donations